FDIP Interns

 FALL SEMESTER

-Attend monthly training covering topics about teaching at a community college, equitable teaching practices, lesson planning, assessing student learning, and working with diverse learners.
+Attend monthly trainings covering topics about teaching at a community college, equitable teaching practices, lesson planning, assessing student learning, and working with diverse learners.

 SPRING SEMESTER